32 Recession-Proof Jobs To Thrive in Any Economy

 There is a constant need for first responders.
 Firefighting is physically intensive, and openings can be limited at a particular department.
 Other positions are volunteer-only.

-21. Mental Health and Substance Abuse Professionals
+20. Mental Health and Substance Abuse Professionals

-You can earn a living by helping clients overcome behavioral, mental and physical struggles that may stem from addictions or trauma.
+You can earn a living by helping clients overcome behavioral, mental, and physical struggles that may stem from addictions or trauma.
 Sadly, recessions usually lead to an increase in these situations as stress levels increase.

-Since mental health is a broad field, you might specialize as an addiction counselor, behavioral disorder counselor or substance abuse counselor.
+Since mental health is a broad field, you might specialize as an addiction counselor, behavioral disorder counselor, or substance abuse counselor.

-22. Corrections Workers
+21. Corrections Workers

 Becoming a bailiff is another possibility.
-In this position, you work in the courtroom, enforce the court rules and maintain a safe environment.
+In this position, you work in the courtroom, enforce the court rules, and maintain a safe environment.

-Previous experience usually isn’t necessary for local openings, although this job can be physically and mentally demanding.
+Previous experience isn’t usually necessary for local openings, although this job can be physically and mentally demanding.
 To pursue a federal job opening, you will likely need a few years of relevant experience and special training.

-23. Hospice Workers
+22. Hospice Workers

 Being a hospice social worker is a commendable calling if you want to help individuals through the final chapter of their life.
 There are several different roles you can train for, including personal care and counseling.

-Keep in mind this is a highly emotional job.
+Keep in mind, this is a highly emotional job.

-24. Auto Mechanics
+23. Auto Mechanics

 image person working on car